 Vivian (1894-1899) is buried in the Connersville City Cemetery in Connersville, Indiana.
 Inside is tiny dolls and furniture, and on the roof sits tokens from recent visitors.
 During my visit, the house was painted white, although in other pictures you can see it was once a variety of colors (see here and here.)

 Lova Cline’s (1902-1908) dollhouse is very similar, the houses looking nearly identical.
 Again, inside the dollhouse sits tiny furniture and dolls.
-You can read much of the dollhouse’s history in one of the images in the slideshow below!
+You can read much of the dollhouse’s history in one of the images above!